xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/definition.md

+The complete definition string for the member.

 ## Signature

 ```typescript
 definition?: string | undefined;
 ```

+## Remarks

+Contains the full member definition as it appears in the source code, including type information, qualifiers, and parameter lists.
+This provides the complete syntactic representation of the member.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>